WebexCC-SA/LAB-2356/docs/lab1_environment_intro.md

 ![AI Agent Studio button](./assets/L1T3S3.1-AIAgentButton.jpg)

 Select the *Build your AI Agent* button.
-This will open a new tab to the Webex Bot Builder.
-We have created an example bot in each tenant.
-If you wish, take a moment to review the bot.
-You will build your own bot in the coming labs.
+This will open a new tab to the Webex AI Agent Studio.
+You will see that there is one Scripted AI Agent template there, this is simply a placeholder.
+You will build your own AI Agent in the coming labs.

 ![AI Agent Studio](./assets/L1T3S3-AIAgentStudio.jpg)

 Next, select the second icon in the black menu bar on the left.
 This opens the Knowledge base management section.
-We will not be using this feature here as it is used for Autonomous Agents.
+To save time in the class, we have created Knowledge Bases for each seat.

 Finally, select the third icon down.
 This opens a tab to the documentation for the Webex AI Agent Studio.